mrrosoff/Learn-Programming/Chapter3/Instructions.md

-## In Each file in Files you will find a file that explains a section of the Python programming language.
-## Complete each file and then attempt the tests.
+### This Chapter is designed to introduce you to nuances of Python.

+Concepts in this chapter are designed for advanced programmers.

 ### Files should be completed in the following order.

-1. SomeMoreAboutLists
+1. Tuples
-2. RamificationOfTypes
+2. Sets
-3. IfConditions
+3. Dictionaries
-4. SomeMoreAboutIf
+4. Exceptions
-5. WhileLoops
+5. Classes
-6. Range
+6. Inheritance
-7. ForLoopList
+7. Iterators
-8. ForLoopRange
-9. SomeMoreAboutLoops

 ### The Tests should be completed in the following order.

 1. TestTwoOne

-### Good Luck!
+1. TestTwoTwo